 Bulgaria is a land of intriguing contrasts where east flirts with west.
 You'll marvel at Bulgaria's beautiful and diverse topography from rustic mountain villages to rugged farmland to sleek seaside resorts.
 Witness a custom blend of Ottoman, Orthodox and Soviet history.
 Along the way, you'll meet many locals eager to share their unique experiences and folk history.

 We'll venture off the beaten path into one of Europe's least developed and least touristed countries.
 Aside from a brief stopover in the capital, Bucharest, we'll focus on two regions in Romania's heartland: Transylvania, the mountainous region at the core of the country, packed with Dracula-style castles, super-scenic drives, fortified Saxon churches, adorable villages (like Sighisoara), bustling cities (Sibiu), and handy home-base cities (Brasov); and Maramures, an impossibly remote northern fringe of the country where you'll discover a wildly colorful cemetery, stately wooden churches, and real-world peasants and farmers still living as they have for centuries.

 Our journey begins in Barcelona, gawking at astounding architecture and rambling down the Ramblas.
-Then it's on to Madrid, where you can fill up on tasty tapas and visit top museums and venture out of town for the day to the smaller towns surrounding this metropolis.
-We'll finish up down south at Granada, the whitewashed hill towns of Andalucia and tip our hat to Sevilla, the heart of paella and flamenco.
+Then it's on to Madrid, where we'll fill up on tasty tapas, visit top museums and venture out to the smaller towns surrounding this metropolis.
+We'll finish up in the south with Granada, Sevilla and the whitewashed hill towns of Andalucia.

 Spain and Portugal